 Lin Shu remarketed Shashibiya for a Chinese readership.
 He promoted the plays as traditional ‘stories of gods and spirits’.
 One of these tales was used for the first professional production of Shakespeare in China: a staging of The Merchant of Venice in 1913.

 Sha Weng, or Old Man Sha, became an icon of modernity amongst Chinese intellectuals.
 Universities were a centre of protest against 'old China' and Shakespeare was seen as symbolic of what were perceived as progressive western ideas.
 He was still a cult figure, however.
 Full translations of the original plays were not published until the 1920s.

-Was Mao a fan?The Communists, who came to power in 1949, loudly proclaimed their appreciation of Shakespeare.
-The playwright came with the personal endorsement of Karl Marx.
+Was Mao a fan?The Communists, who came to power in 1949, loudly proclaimed their appreciation of the bard.
+Shakespeare came with the personal endorsement of Karl Marx.
 He had also been in his coffin for over 400 years.
 This was useful in preventing any embarrassing authorial dissent when Romeo & Juliet was repackaged as a rousing parable about class struggle.

 But poor old Bill suffered a dramatic fall from grace during the Cultural Revolution.
 The new culture secretary, Jiang Qing (aka Madame Mao) had no time for Stratford’s ‘bourgeois counter-revolutionary’.
 She promptly banned the Bard, a prohibition that remained in force for ten years.

 But they like him again now?Interestingly, the removal of the Shakespeare ban in May 1977 was one of the signals that the Cultural Revolution was over.
 Shakespeare was once again officially feted as a ‘renaissance giant’.
 His plays became more popular than ever.